wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-5.md

 - Order verses picking. picking takes too long verses dictated. then swap order

 - Person, Scene, Thing - describe an object at the party - you tell them what they see.

+Should there be a round where players just describe action at the party?
+Or what's happening?

+Should there be context

+"In the beginning of the night"